Jobs for Lazy People: Make Money While Embracing Your Inner Sloth

 With a security job in a low-key setting like an office, apartment building, or small shopping center, you can generally expect each day to be like the one before it.
 You'll likely make the rounds, monitor security cameras, and complete reports at the end of your shift.
 Although some positions do not require formal training, you can enhance your employment prospects by completing a short law enforcement program.

-Yes, good jobs for lazy people exist, and some of them even allow you to have fun.
+Yes, good jobs for lazy people exist, and some of them even let you have fun.
 Why let yourself become as bored as a lounge lizard after closing time?
 Securing a job that's fun will put some bounce in your step and inspire you to achieve great things.
 Take a look at a few interesting career paths below, and if you would like to research fun jobs even further, check out our article about fun jobs that pay well.

 1. ESL Teacher or Translator